 Robots.txt analysis

-The Robots.txt analysis tool helps you to check if the robots.txt file is correct or enter the file text, validate it and copy to robots.txt
+The Robots.txt analysis tool helps you to check if the robots.txt file is correct.
+You can enter the file content, validate it and then copy to robots.txt

 .